-It is notable that following the entry of CBH at the breeding level with the Arbor Acres breed, Astral introduced an upgraded Ross breed and Rainbow started selling day-old chicks of their Cobb breed to independent producers in larger volumes.
+It is notable that following the entry of CBH at the breeding level with the Arbor Acres breed, Rainbow started selling day-old chicks of their Cobb breed to independent producers in larger volumes.

 This points to the importance of effective competitive rivalry to discipline unilateral market power.
 The scale economies and need for coordination of inputs and supplies means that the markets will remain concentrated, however, there is an important difference between there being effective rivalry, which means independent firms have alternatives to choose from and can bargain in the contracting process, and market power, which means independent firms can be undermined.